lisa-lumos/Snowflake/11-security.md

 - Ease of management: Database owners can create & manage db roles, grant privileges to db roles, grant db roles to other db roles in the same db.
 - Data share: can be used in data share, instead of one IMPORTED PRIVILEGES to all.

-Only the user who executed a query can access the query results - other users cannot see it, not even account admin users.
+`Only the user who executed a query can access the query results - other users cannot see it, not even account admins.`

 A cloned object is considered a new object in Snowflake.
 Any privileges granted on the source object do not transfer to the cloned object.
 However, a cloned container object (database/schema) retains any privileges granted on the objects contained in the source object.
 Eg, a cloned schema retains any privileges granted on the tables, views, UDFs, and other objects in the source schema.